 Because you (hopefully) don’t need to tap into your emergency fund often, there’s likely a good chunk of time in which this money can grow so that it doesn't lose its value to inflation.
-To make sure your emergency fund's value at least keeps up with inflation, make sure it's not in a current account.
+To make sure your emergency fund's value keeps up with inflation, make sure it's not in a savings account.
 Instead, you want your emergency fund in a liquid, interest-earning account.

 For example, if your emergency fund of $100,000 USD is in your savings account, it's most likely that that entire $100,000 USD isn't earning the rate; instead, it's likely earning a tiered earnings rate, meaning you tack on small interest increments with each dollar you have, up to a certain balance threshold.

 Putting a downpayment on a house soon?
 Paying for your wedding?
 The last thing you’d want before getting ready to make those exciting payments is for the money to drop in value because of a dip in the market.
-Buit that doesn't mean that you should keep this money in cash.
+But that doesn't mean that you should keep this money in cash.

 Instead of keeping these funds in cash, we recommend that your short-term investments (0 to 3 years out) are in low-risk products that earn a return (e.g. don’t put your downpayment in a current account until you’re about to transfer it, and don’t keep it in a risky portfolio, either).
 Liquidity and low volatility are critical when it comes to short-term investments.

 While we manage your risk exposure, our investment framework also seeks to maximise your returns.
-The result is that you earn comparable returns at a fraction of the risk that you’d have to take elsewhere: Since 2017, our lowest-risk Investment Portfolio has earned about 9.85% since 2017.
+The result is that you earn comparable returns at a fraction of the risk that you’d have to take elsewhere: Since 2017, our lowest-risk Investment Portfolio has earned annualised returns of 1.4% (as of April 2022).